bernardpumped/ped/README.md

 * Assuming, host is localhost and ngnix is running on 8080, visit http://localhost:8080/ped/index.html.
 PED Application works.
 * Important considerations
   - On Linux, if there are permissions denied issues accessing above url, then check `/var/log/nginx/error.log`for errors.
 If there are errors related to permissions or SELinux related issues, then check corresponding chmod commands have been run.
-  - If the server is run on local machine at an HTTP endpoint, then there are no issues while accessing the location, to non-HTTPS URLs.
+  - If the server is run on local machine at an HTTP endpoint, then there are no issues while accessing the location, to non-HTTPS urls.
 However, if the server is not a local machine, then for security reasons, browsers do not allow access to location.
-To circumvent, purchase an SSL certificate OR create a self-signed certificate, and configure ngnix to use it.
-Firefox allows HTTPs URLs using self-signed certificates to access location, whilst Chrome/Edge and Safari do not.
+To circumvent, purchase an SSL certificate OR create a self signed certificate, and configure ngnix to use it.
+Firefox allows HTTPs URLs using self signed certificates to access location, whilst Chrome/Edge and Safari do not.
-    ```bash
-     $ cd /usr/local/share/homescreen
-     $ sudo rm -rf bundle
-     $ sudo ln -sf ~/development/ped/build/ bundle
-    ```
-  - Running on Desktop
-    * Copy a current icudtl.dat to /usr/local/share/flutter.
-One can be found in local Flutter installation
-      ```bash
-       $ sudo mkdir -p /usr/local/share/flutter
-       $ sudo cp ~/snap/flutter/common/flutter/bin/cache/artifacts/engine/linux-x64/icudtl.dat /usr/local/share/flutter/
-      ```
-    * Building Toyota IVI Homescreen generated libflutter_engine.so.
-Copy it to /usr/local/lib.
-You can also use LD_LIBRARY_PATH to point downloaded engine for build
-    ```bash
-      $ sudo cp ~/development/ivi-homescreen/build/libflutter_engine.so /usr/local/lib
-    ```
-    * Running
-    ```bash
-     $ cd ~/development/ivi-homescreen/build
-     $ export LD_LIBRARY_PATH=`pwd`:$LD_LIBRARY_PATH
-     $ homescreen

 ### 5. Running on Linux Desktop
 The Linux distro adopted Ubuntu-20.04.x, which can be standalone or virtualized using Parallels / VirtualBox etc, and in our case using Macs we virtualized using Parallels.